 Features & Benefits

-The structure of the powder penetrates the surface of the blood.1,3 Blood saturates the material, providing a surface for platelet adhesion and aggregation, and initiating clot formation.1,3
+SURGICEL® Powder penetrates the blood to stop bleeding at the source, achieving hemostasis in a wet field.4,5 Blood saturates the material, providing a surface for platelet adhesion and aggregation, and initiating clot formation.4,5

 SURGICEL® Powder Optimized Device Performance Guide